Calvert CountyCalvert Cliffs State Park10540 H. G. Trueman RoadLusby, Maryland

 Beach - The Calvert Cliffs' beach area is a sandy quarter mile stretch located on the Chesapeake Bay.
 The shortest route to the beach is the 1.8 mile red trail.
 Fossil hunting, swimming, sunbathing and an open play space are common reasons people visit the beach.
 No lifeguard is present and swimming is at your own risk.
 This beach is located near the Calvert Cliffs.
 Please keep in mind that the area beneach the cliffs is closed due to dangerous land slides and the potential for injury.

 Nature Trails - Designated as a wild lands area, 1079 acres of the park are preserved for hiking and nature appreciation.
 Thirteen miles of marked foot trails are open to the public.
 Cyclists and equestrians are restricted to the service road.
 Biking and horseback riding are prohibited on designated wild land trails to prevent further impact.
+The Maryland Park Service does not rent horses, and only provides the trails as a means of recreation.

 Picnic Areas - Picnic tables and grills are available on a first come, first serve basis.
 The pavilion can accommodate approximately 50 people and is available through our reservation system.
 Click here to make reservations on-line for the pavilion.